Georgetown Utilities & Customer Care

 FAQ – Billing and Service

-What utilities does the City provide?
+What utilities does the City Provide?

 How do I connect or disconnect my utilities?